 Skye's expert tip: Admission is free!

 MOSI is Tampa's popular science and industry museum packed with fun activities and interactive learning experiences.
-The facility houses a collection permanent exhibits that cover all disciplines of science including biology, anatomy, physics, and meteorology.
+The facility houses a collection of permanent exhibits that cover all disciplines of science including biology, anatomy, physics, and meteorology.
 There is also a large space to host major touring exhibits.
 Outside is a ropes course and zip line adventure along with a playground and nature trail that highlights Florida flora and fauna.
 The entrance fee covers the permanent exhibits, but you can add entrance into the touring exhibit, a stargazing show in the Saunders Planetarium, or access to the ropes course for additional charges.

 Recommended for Museums because: MOSI is the perfect spot for active families featuring many interactive science displays and an outdoor ropes course and zip line.